EdenG97/Edenga-Ginting/README.md

 - Graduated on August 2019 from Institut Teknologi Harapan Bangsa, Bandung
 - Major in Industrial Engineering with GPA 3.25 of 4.00

 # Works
-- Worked as an IT Support on RS Dr J. H. Awaloei, Manado
+- Worked as an IT Support on RS Dr J. H. Awaloei, Manado.
+(Feb 2020 - Feb 2021)

 # Udemy Certifications
-- React - The Complete Guide (incl Hooks, React Router, Redux)
+- React - The Complete Guide (incl Hooks, React Router, Redux) *Credential ID: UC-77f64ba1-b97e-4327-a66c-ea5ad1b008c5*
-## UC-77f64ba1-b97e-4327-a66c-ea5ad1b008c5